steffenhaug/plox/README.md

 6. typesetting of latex
 7. typesetting of non-character bezier-curve based things (axes, tick marks, etc)

+## things
+check if allsorts shaper has better API

 ## simplifying assumptions:
 - use latex font (include in repo, otf only, hardcoded path, cant go wrong) legal to redistribute